-- The parties acknowledge that for the purposes of the Data Protection Legislation, Flight Delay Pay is the data controller and the data processor (where Data Controller and Data Processor have the meanings as defined in the Data Protection Legislation).
-Schedule A sets out the scope, nature and purpose of processing by Flight Delay Pay, the duration of the processing and the types of personal data (as defined in the Data Protection Legislation, Personal Data) and categories of Data Subject.
+22.3 The parties acknowledge that for the purposes of the Data Protection Legislation, APSL is the data controller and the data processor (where Data Controller and Data Processor have the meanings as defined in the Data Protection Legislation).
+Schedule A sets out the scope, nature and purpose of processing by APSL, the duration of the processing and the types of personal data (as defined in the Data Protection Legislation, Personal Data) and categories of Data Subject.

-- Without prejudice to the generality of clause 1.1, the Passenger and in particular a Lead Passenger will ensure that it has all necessary appropriate consents and notices in place to enable lawful transfer of the Personal Data to Flight Delay Pay for the duration and purposes of this agreement.
+- Without prejudice to the generality of clause 1.1, the Passenger and in particular a Lead Passenger will ensure that it has all necessary appropriate consents and notices in place to enable lawful transfer of the Personal Data to APSL for the duration and purposes of this agreement.

-- Without prejudice to the generality of clause 1.1, Flight Delay Pay shall, in relation to any Personal Data processed in connection with the performance by Flight Delay Pay of its obligations under this agreement:
+- Without prejudice to the generality of clause 1.1, APSL shall, in relation to any Personal Data processed in connection with the performance by APSL of its obligations under this agreement:

-- process that Personal Data only on the written instructions of the Passenger unless Flight Delay Pay is required the laws of any member of the European Union or by the laws of the European Union applicable to Flight Delay Pay to process Personal Data (Applicable Laws).
-Where Flight Delay Pay is relying on laws of a member of the European Union or European Union law as the basis for processing Personal Data, Flight Delay Pay shall promptly notify the Passenger of this before performing the processing required by the Applicable Laws unless those Applicable Laws prohibit Flight Delay Pay from so notifying the Customer;
+- Process that Personal Data only on the written instructions of the Passenger unless (APSL is required the law to process Personal Dats (Application of laws).
+Where APSL is relying on law as the basis for processing Personal Data, APSL shall promptly notify the Passenger of this before performing the processing required by Laws unless the Law prohibit APSL from so notifying the Customer;

 - ensure that it has in place appropriate technical and organisational measures, reviewed and approved by the Passenger, to protect against unauthorised or unlawful processing of Personal Data and against accidental loss or destruction of or damage to, Personal Data, appropriate to the harm that might result from the unauthorised or unlawful processing or accidental loss, destruction or damage and the nature of the data to be protected, having regard to the state of technological development and the cost of implementing any measures (those measures may include, where appropriate, pseudonymising and encrypting Personal Data, ensuring confidentiality, integrity, availability and resilience of its systems and services, ensuring that availability of and access to Personal Data can be restored in a timely manner after an incident, and regularly assessing and evaluating the effectiveness of the technical and organisational measures adopted by it);